LearnOnDemandSystems/docs/lod/lab-interface.md

 1. **Ctrl+Alt+Delete**: Sends the Ctrl-Alt-Delete key combination to the virtual machine.
 1. **ALT+Tab**: Sends the ALT+Tab key combination to the virtual machine.
 1. **Windows Key**: Sends the Windows key command to the virtual machine.
-1. **Type Text**: Sends text to the virtual machine.
+1. **Type Text**:

-    A. **Type Username**: Types the username into the virtual machine.
+    A. **Type Username**: Types the username into the virtual machine at the current cursor position.

-    B. **Type Password**: Types the password into the virtual machine.
+    B. **Type Password**: Types the password into the virtual machine at the current cursor position.

-    C. **Type Clipboard Text**: Opens a dialog box to paste text into from your local clipboard.
+    C. **Type Clipboard Text**: Opens a dialog box to paste text into from your local clipboard, and paste into the virtual machine at the current cursor position.

 1. **Power**: